solidjs/solid/documentation/api.md

 Registers a error handler method that executes when child context errors.
 Only nearest context error handlers execute.
 Rethrow to trigger up the line.

+### `createMutable(initValue): state`

+Creates a new mutable State proxy object.
+State only triggers update on values changing.
+Tracking is done by intercepting property access and automatically tracks deep nesting via proxy.

 ### `createDeferred(() => <code>, options: { timeoutMs: number }): getValueFn`

 Creates memo that only notifies downstream changes when the browser is idle. `timeoutMS` is the maximum time to wait before forcing the update.